ceshine/ceshine-hugo/content/post/20201222-pytorch-lightning-grad-accu/index.md

 ### Context: the global step

 One thing that confused me was the definition of step number (found at `self.global_step`) by PyTorch Lightning.
 In PyTorch Lightning, a step is counted when the `optimizer.step` method is called, not when `loss.backward` is called.
-So if you have `accumulate_grad_batches=2` and have trained 10 batches, the counted steps is 5, not 10.
+So if you have `accumulate_grad_batches=2` and have trained ten batches, the number of steps counted is five, not ten.

 What we want is to match the step number of a training loss with the global step variable.